Nationals Win First World Series For Washington D.C. Since 1924, Defeat Houston Astros In Game 7, 6-2

 The Nationals, representing the National League, won Game 7 by a 6-2 score, becoming the first team in the 115-year history of the Major League Baseball World Series to win four games on the road.
 They also won the first World Series by a team based in the nation’s capital since the American League Washington Senators defeated the New York Giants in 1924, Baseball Reference records.
 That World Series 95 years ago also went the full seven games.

-Washington starter Max Scherzer gutted out five innings, allowing two runs, pitching after receiving a cortisone shot for a painful impingement in his neck that originally saw him as a scratch for Game 7, according to The Washington Post.
+Washington starter Max Scherzer gutted out five innings, allowing two runs.
+The three-time Cy Young Award winner was pitching after receiving a cortisone shot for a painful impingement in his neck that originally saw him as a scratch for Game 7, according to The Washington Post.

-Nationals Manager Dave Martinez brought Patrick Corbin, who started all 33 games he pitched in the regular season, to start the sixth.
+Nationals Manager Dave Martinez brought in Patrick Corbin, who started all 33 games he pitched in the regular season, out of the bullpen to start the sixth.
 At the time, the Astros held a 2-0 lead on a solo home run by Yuli Gurriel in the first inning, and a fifth-inning RBI single by Carlos Correa.

 Corbin turned the game around for Washington, holding the Astros — the third-highest scoring team in the Major Leagues — to just two hits and no runs over three dominant innings.